Why St Hugh's College?

 St Hugh’s is situated in North Oxford, found between the Banbury and Woodstock Roads, a site which offers convenient access to the MPLS departments on Parks Road and the Radcliffe Observatory Quarter, and is a 15-minute walk from the central University libraries.
 The 14-acre campus offers a retreat from the crowds of the city centre, but is closely located to the various amenities in the surrounding areas of Summertown and Jericho.

 Further information on courses, and graduate life can be found on the College webpages.
-If you have any questions, please don’t hesitate to contact the Graduate Admissions Officer (details below).
+If you have any questions, please don’t hesitate to contact the Admissions Coordinator.